-Just because a TV dog appears to be the perfect family pet, it doesn’t mean they’ll fit well in your home.
+Just because a TV dog appears to be the perfect family pet doesn’t necessarily mean they’ll fit well in your home.
 Here’s what you need to consider.

 Finding the Right Dog For You

-- Where do you live?
-Think about your home—do you live in a high-rise apartment in the middle of a major metropolis?
+Think about your home.
+Do you live in a high-rise apartment in the middle of a major metropolis?
 On a farm?
 In an inner-city house with a small yard?
 Or in a house in the suburbs with a large backyard?
-Some breeds tend to be noisier than others or need more space, so it’s important to find one that will be comfortable with your living situation
+Some breeds tend to be noisier than others or need more space, so it’s important to find one that will be comfortable with your living situation.

-- What is your family life like?
 Is your home quiet or do you have a large family with lots of kids running around?
-For example, some guardian breeds are naturally more wary about visitors and generally won’t be as comfortable in a home with a lot of people and bustling activity.
+For example, some guardian breeds are naturally warier about visitors and generally won’t be as comfortable in a home with a lot of people and bustling activity.